 "Recently, I took a part time job at a café, just for the cash.
 I now work from 8-4 PM at my day-job and then from 5-10 PM at the café.
 The only time I see my kids, is when I drive them to school in the morning."

-Younes is put in a position where he has to reconcile keeping his dream job with supporting his family.
+Younes is in a position, where he has to reconcile keeping his dream job with supporting his family.
 As a result, he has to sacrifice spending time with his family, and any other free time for that matter.
 If he were to prioritize family time, he would have to let go of his day-job, which is a choice he never thought he would have to make.

 “I haven’t thought about quitting my day-job to get a full-time job that pays cash instead.
 I love my current job.
 I'm too attached to just quit because of a crisis.
 I don’t think we should just surrender to it.
-I'm just hoping that all of this is temporary and that everything will go back to normal soon,” he said with half a smile on his face.
+I'm just hoping that all of this is temporary and that everything will go back to normal soon,” he says with half a smile on his face.

-Eman and Younes are just an example of people going out of their ways to keep the job they love and still be able to live.
-And as Eman stated, they are considered one of the lucky ones, compared to the people who don’t have a choice but to spend their time in queues in front of banks to get the next handful of cash.
+Eman and Younes are just examples of people going out of their ways to keep the job they love and still be able to live.
+And as Eman stated, they are considered one of the lucky ones, compared to the people who don’t have another choice than spending their time in queues in front of banks to get the next handful of cash.

+Paying in cash working at a HR company (?)

-From an HR perspective in a company that pays cash
+From an HR perspective in a company that pays cash – omformulér.
+Har foreslået ovenstående.

+I myself have experienced the crisis first hand.

 In 2016 I experienced a recruitment process in a food-company.
-As a recruiter with a Danish background, I had a black and white mind-set, where applicants with the best CVs get interviewed for a job, and the rest who don’t seem qualified on paper, simply don’t.
+As a recruiter with a Danish background, I had a “black and white” mind-set, where applicants with the best CVs’ get interviewed for a job, and the rest who don’t seem qualified on paper, would not get a call back.

-One day, while filtering out the CVs of the less qualified applicants for a sales job, my colleague Tariq, asked me what I was doing.
+One day, while filtering out the CVs’ of the less qualified applicants for a sales job, my colleague Tariq, asked me what I was doing.
 "Choosing the best applicants!", I replied in a duh-tone.
 But he had a different approach.

 "A piece of paper doesn't define a person," he explained.
 "A person may not write the best application, but he or she may have the heart at the right place.
 The person may not know how to write a proper CV, but may have a family that needs the support.
 If you ask me, I think we should interview them all and give them all a chance."